Native American slave ownership: Enslavement of people of African origin

+Proposals for Indian Removal heightened the tensions of cultural changes, due to the increase in the number of mixed-race Native Americans in the South.
+Full bloods, who tended to live in areas less affected by colonial encroachment, generally worked to maintain traditional ways, including control of communal lands.
+While the traditional members often resented the sale of tribal lands to Anglo-Americans, by the 1830s they agreed it was not possible to go to war with the colonists on this issue.

-Slavery in Native American territory
+Slavery in Native American Territory

 With the US increasing pressure for Indian Removal, tensions became higher.
 Some chiefs believed removal was inevitable and wanted to negotiate the best terms possible to preserve tribal rights, such as the Choctaw Greenwood LeFlore.
 Others believed they should resist losing ancestral lands.
 For instance, members of the Cherokee Treaty Party, who believed removal was coming, negotiated cessions of land which the rest of the tribe repudiated.

 This conflict was carried to Native American territory, where opponents assassinated some of the signatories of the land cession treaty, for alienating communal land.
 The tensions among the Native Americans of the Southeast was principally about land and assimilation rather than slavery.
 Most chiefs agreed that armed resistance was futile.
-The Five Civilized Tribes took African Americans they held in slavery with them to Indian Territory (present-day Oklahoma) when they were removed from the American Southeast by the US government.
+The Five Civilized Tribes took African-Americans they held in slavery with them to Indian Territory (present-day Oklahoma) when they were removed from the American Southeast by the US Government.

 Missionaries and supporters of the American Board vociferously denounced Indian removal as cruel, oppressive, and feared such actions would push Native Americans away from converting.

-In 1850, the Fugitive Slave Law was adopted, further dividing Native Americans.
-The fate of runaway slaves in native territory was debated between Native Americans and the US government.
-Many Native Americans felt US lawmakers were overstepping their boundaries and overreaching federal authority in dictating the disposition of runaway slaves in indigenous lands.
+In 1850 the U.S. Fugitive Slave Law was adopted, further dividing Native Americans.
+The fate of runaway slaves in native territory was debated between Native Americans and the U.S. government.
+Many Native Americans felt U.S. lawmakers were overstepping their boundaries and overreaching federal authority in dictating the disposition of runaway slaves in indigenous lands.

 Not all African Americans in Native American territory were held in slavery, as some were free.

-For example, the Choctaw Nation was home to diverse communities that included free African Americans as well as people of mixed African-Choctaw descent.
-In Native American territory.
-Such communities were frequent and this complicated census taking commissioned by the US government.
-In 1832, US census takers in Creek country struggled to categorize the diverse group of people who resided there; unsure how to count African American wives of Creek men, and how to classify people of mixed African-Native descent.
+For example the Choctaw Nation was home to diverse communities that included free African Americans as well as people of mixed African-Choctaw descent.
+In Native American territory such communities were frequent and this complicated census taking commissioned by the U.S. government.
+In 1832, U.S. census takers in Creek country struggled to categorize the diverse group of people who resided there; unsure how to count African American wives of Creek men, and how to classify people of mixed African-Native descent.